 The second short-term range is 1.2011 to 1.1612.
 Its retracement zone at 1.1811 to 1.1859 is the primary upside target area.

 Based on the early price action, the next short-term move is likely to be determined by trader reaction to the 50% level at 1.1742 and the Fibonacci level at 1.1773.

-A sustained move over 1.1007 will signal the presence of buyers.
-This could trigger a short-covering rally into the main 50% level at 1.1029, followed closely by an uptrending Gann angle at 1.1039.
-This is a potential trigger point for an acceleration to the upside.
+A sustained move over 1.1773 will indicate the presence of buyers.
+This could trigger a surge into the next 50% level at 1.1811.

 This article was originally posted on FX Empire